Kate Ellen

 Q What steps did you take to get to where you are now?

-I started as a social worker, a sex educator, a teacher—and then became the founder of a fine jewelry company for 15 years.
-I owned a brick and mortar boutique in the heart of downtown Oakland and specialized in responsibly sourced jewelry.
-The thing was… I was always covertly doing something else as a jeweler: I was building community, helping people find their true expression, and helping them turn up the light within that they were reluctant to let shine.
-It was diamond rings, sure… but it was something else altogether.
+But here's the thing: I was always covertly doing something else.
+I was building community, helping people find their true expression, helping them turn up the light they were reluctant to let shine.
+I was making custom ethically sourced heirlooms, sure — but it was something else altogether.

 Q How do you stand out in your field?